thecodingmachine/graphqlite/website/versioned_docs/version-4.1/error_handling.md

 You can [change the underlying behaviour of Webonyx to catch any exception and turn them into GraphQL errors](http://webonyx.github.io/graphql-php/error-handling/#debugging-tools).
 The way you adjust the error settings depends on the framework you are using ([Symfony](symfony-bundle.md), [Laravel](laravel-package.md)).

-<div class="alert alert-info">To be clear: we strongly discourage changing this setting.
+<div class="alert alert--info">To be clear: we strongly discourage changing this setting.
 We strongly believe that the
 default "RETHROW_UNSAFE_EXCEPTIONS" setting of Webonyx is the only sane setting (only putting in "errors" section exceptions designed for GraphQL).</div>